 Combined all three fields cover 202 feet X 290 feet

 Halfway Line and Center Spot - A half way line is marked across the field of play.
 A center spot is marked in the middle of this line and a circle with a 15-foot radius is marked around it.
 All players must remain behind the circle on all kick offs.

 One Third Field Lines - A line marking is placed across the field 30 feet into each half of the field of play measured from the half-way line to indicate three line violations.

 Penalty Area - At each end of the field of play, two lines are drawn at right angles to the goal line on the outside of each goal.
 A line drawn parallel with the goal line joins these lines.
 The area enclosed by these lines and the goal line, plus the area inside the goal is the Penalty Area.

-Penalty Kick Mark - The Penalty Kick Mark is at the top of the penalty area.
+Penalty Kick Mark - The Penalty Kick Mark is at the top of gold circle at the top of the penalty area.

 II.
 THE BALL

 U-12 and under will have 7 players on the field; one goalkeeper and six field players with no less than 4 players on the field to start the game.

 U-13 to Adults will have 6 players, one goalkeeper and five field players, with no less than 3 players on the field to start the game.
 Coed Adult will have 7 players, 3 men and 3 women, and a goalie which can be either a man or woman.
 The maximum amount of men on the field at any one time is 4.
 If a woman takes a man’s spot, she should be identified with a pinnie and be treated like a man on the field.